SuperOffice/SDK-Doc/Customer.Service.Support/ui/custom-screens/blogic-query-syntax.md

 * Whenever the indent **increases** from a line to the next, add a **left** parenthesis.
 * Whenever the indent **decreases** from a line to the next, add a **right** parenthesis.

-## Blogic vs. CRMScript
+## bLogic vs. CRMScript

-How you format each line depends on whether you're in a CRMScript or configuring a blogic element.
+How you format each line depends on whether you're in a CRMScript or configuring a bLogic element.

-Different screen elements offer different functionality and use their own naming-conventions.
+Different screen elements offer different functionality and use their own naming conventions.

 ### Example